Festivals-App/festivals-identity-server/operation/DEPLOYMENT.md

 - Created and configured your VM
 - SSH access secured and logged in as the admin user
 - Your server's IP address (use `ip a` to check)
-- A server name matching the Common Name (CN) for your server certificate (e.g., `identity-0.festivalsapp.home` for a hostname `identity-0`).
+- A server name matching the Common Name (CN) for your mTLS certificate (e.g., `identity-0.festivalsapp.home` for a hostname `identity-0`).

 I use the development wildcard server certificate (`CN=*festivalsapp.home`) for this guide.